joshbegley/nyt-latest/README.md

 `A mohel who became a boldface name, he said his record in 45 years of performing the Jewish religious rite was 11 in a single day (including two pairs of twins).`\
 https://nytimes.com/2023/08/15/nyregion/philip-l-sherman-dead.html?searchResultPosition=4

-**How did a publicist tied to Kanye West get caught up in the Georgia investigation?**\
+**A Publicist Tied to Kanye West Got Caught Up in the Georgia Trump Investigation**\
 `Trevian Kutti is better known for her work in the cannabis and entertainment industries, where she has been tied to Ye, the rapper formerly known as Kanye West.`\
 https://nytimes.com/2023/08/15/us/elections/trevian-kutti-trump-georgia-kanye-west.html?searchResultPosition=5